-This report describes the development of a criteria air pollutant and greenhouse gas (GHG) emissions inventory for O&G field operations in the WESTAR-WRAP region for a baseline 2014-2016 period, including point (midstream) and nonpoint (wellsite) sources.
+This report describes the development of a criteria air pollutant and greenhouse gas (GHG) emissions inventory for O&G field operations in the WESTAR-WRAP region for a circa-2014 period, including point (midstream) and nonpoint (wellsite) sources.
 The baseline emissions inventory was compiled based on existing emission inventory sources and improvements based on collected survey data.